clearobject/ansible_intro_demo/README.md

 # Library

 This directory holds Custom Modules.
 Ansible will look here for any module that is not built-in.
 There is no special command line option needed to include Custom Modules.
-Ansible includes them automatically as long as they are in the directory specified in ansible.cfg.
+Ansible includes them automatically as long as they are in the directory specified in `ansible.cfg`.

 # Playbooks